NIH BRAD Award

 - Purchased CITI online “Biosafety and Biosecurity” training (2017)

-- Attended NERCOMP “Data Lift Off” conference on data governance best practices (2017)
+- Attended NERCOMP “Data Lift Off” conference and shared data governance best practices with leaders of subsequent College-wide data governance initiative (2017)

 - Provided partial funding for database for SCAFRO grants network (2017)

 - Participated in BRAD-funded IACUC training at Franklin & Marshall College (2018)

 - Secured DocuSign software, consulting, and training for electronic routing (2018)